HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 HAL Explorer supports the latest HAL-FORMS specification.
 Whenever a HAL-FORMS based response contains

-), all template elements will be displayed under the Links section, like
+templates (_templates), all template elements will be displayed in the Links section, like:

-Since HAL-FORMS uses affordances to describe which HTTP method should be used for each template element, you can only follow links using HTTP GET, but use exactly the HTTP method specified in a template element.
+Since HAL-FORMS uses affordances to describe which HTTP method should be used for each template element, you can follow links using HTTP GET, but must use the specific HTTP method defined in each template element.

 3.7.
 Updating REST Resources

-Whenever you click on an HTTP POST button, a modal dialog pops up, where you can enter the body of the post, and the query parameters (only if the URI is templated).
-In raw HAL based documents, it looks like
+Whenever you click on an HTTP POST button, a modal dialog appears where you can enter the request body and query parameters (only if the URI is templated).
+For raw HAL-based documents, it looks like:

 When your server is implemented using Spring Data REST, a JSON Schema-based Spring profile is automatically created.
-HAL Explorer automatically detects Spring Profiles, and instead of just presenting an empty body, form elements for all attributes are displayed, like
+HAL Explorer automatically detects Spring Profiles, and instead of presenting an empty body, form elements for all attributes are displayed, like:

 3.8.
 Adding Request Headers

-THen, a modal dialog pops up where you can add headers.
-This is handy when you want to add things like
+Then, a modal dialog will appear where you can add headers.
+This is useful when you want to add items like

 The modal dialog also provides buttons to clear all request headers or to add/modify an Accept